36 Queen Street, London, EC4R 1BN | +44 (0)20 7242 2642

 Sam Brodsky

-Sam has a busy practice in line with Chambers’ profile, and accepts instructions in all areas of UK tax and chancery/commercial law.
-He holds an undergraduate degree in law from St John’s College, Cambridge (where he came 6th in the University), and a BCL from the University of Oxford (Distinction; top of the year in Personal Taxation).
-Sam is regularly instructed in the High Court and the tax tribunals, both unled and as a specialist tax and/or property junior.
+Sam has a busy practice covering the full gamut of UK tax and commercial/chancery law.
+He is regularly instructed in the High Court and the tax tribunals, both unled and as a specialist tax and/or property junior.

 Call to the Bar: 2017